 Don’t waste your money on feather pencils, light-up pencil sharpeners, or pretty erasers that don’t work, teachers say.

-A pencil sharpener (hand-held with a top to collect shavings)
+Pencil sharpener (manual with a top to collect shavings)

 Spiral-bound or composition notebooks*